A single-field-period quasi-isodynamic stellarator: The Near-Axis Expansion

 \section{The Near-Axis Expansion}

 The near-axis expansion solves the equilibrium MHD equations by performing an expansion in the inverse aspect ratio $\epsilon$,

-where $a$ and $R$ are measures of the minor and major radius of the device, respectively.
-We employ the near-axis expansion using Boozer coordinates $(\psi,\theta,\varphi)$ \citep{Boozer1981}, with $\psi$ the toroidal magnetic flux divided by $2\pi$, $\theta$ the poloidal angle and $\varphi$ the toroidal angle, writing the magnetic field vector as
+where $a$ and $R$ are measures of the minor and major radius of the device, respectively. {We note that, although the construction is based on an expansion on $\epsilon$, it is able to describe the core region of any configuration, including those with low aspect ratio.} We employ the near-axis expansion using Boozer coordinates $(\psi,\theta,\varphi)$ \citep{Boozer1981}, with $\psi$ the toroidal magnetic flux divided by $2\pi$, $\theta$ the poloidal angle and $\varphi$ the toroidal angle, writing the magnetic field vector as

 where $\iota=\iota(\psi)$ is the rotational transform, $I(\psi)$ is $\mu_0/(2\pi)$ times the toroidal current enclosed by the flux surface, $G(\psi)$ is $\mu_0/(2\pi)$ times the poloidal current outside the flux surface and $\beta$ is related to the Pfirsch-Schl\" uter current.